-The prosecutor Dennis Vega requested the judge too rescheduling the hearing in accordance with a gubernamental resolution that terminated the functions of the prosecutor in charge.
+The prosecutor Dennis Vega petitioned the judge to reschedule the hearing in accordance with a gubernamental resolution that terminated the appointment of the prosecutor in charge.
 Vega was subsequently assigned to the investigation and the judge presiding over the hearing proceeded to reschedule it for April 3rd, 2020.

 Hearing #4: April 3rd, 2020

 The Judiciary and the Public Ministry halted activity due to the Peruvian Government’s State of Emergency caused by the COVID-19 pandemic.

 In July 2020, Rainforest Foundation US, representing Saweto, requested a new date and the Regional Court set it for August 21st, 2020.

 Hearing #5: August 21st, 2020